A simple packaging tool for simple packages.

 python3 -m pip install flit

-Run flit init to create a pyproject.toml file.
+Run flit init in the directory containing the module to create a pyproject.toml file.
 It will look something like this:

 You can edit this file to add other metadata, for example to set up command line scripts.
 See the pyproject.toml page of the documentation.